nitya/learnlabs-contoso-real-estate/index.md

 layout: home
 ---

-# Content Directory
+# Deconstructing Contoso Real Estate

-Hyperlinks to each of the lab exercises and demos are listed below.
+Links to the Glossary, Lab Exercises and Demo Videos used for Learn Labs on exploring [Contoso Real Estate](https://aka.ms/contoso-real-estate/github)

 ## Glossary